Diversity in the profession

 Know your obligations

-Your firm must collect, report and publish data about the diversity of your workforce.
+- Your firm must collect, report and publish data about the diversity of all staff.
+This is a good opportunity to engage with your workforce.
+Checking your data will help you to:

 Have the right controls